-Dr Jon McKechnie is part of the Bioprocess, Environmental and Chemical Technologies Research Group.
+Dr Jon McKechnie is part of the Sustainable Process Technologies (SPT) Research Group

 The overarching objective of my research is to develop and identify cost-effective resource utilization strategies to contribute to environmental sustainability objectives.
 My expertise is in the application of systems analysis approaches (technical, economic, and environmental perspectives) to renewable and conventional energy systems and materials.
 This research involves both the development of novel analytical approaches as well as their use in informing system improvements in terms of non-renewable resource use, greenhouse gas emissions, and other parameters.

 Recent research has focused largely on biomass-derived fuels and materials, undertaking a multi-disciplinary approach including engineering, forestry, policy, and economics components.
 These projects have benefited from collaborations with both the private and public sector.
 On-going work asseses sustainable biomass supply chains, conversion technologies, and chemicals/plastics production from biomass sources

 Similar whole-systems approaches are taken in current research in non-bioenergy fields, including: carbon fibre composites recycling; critical materials; microgrids and energy storage systems; and heavy-duty vehicle fuels.

 MOHAMMAD POURBAFRANI, JON MCKECHNIE, HEATHER L MACLEAN and BRADLEY A SAVILLE, 2013.
 Life cycle greenhouse gas impacts of ethanol, biomethane and

 limonene production from citrus waste Environmental Research Letters.
 8, 015007